duvenaud/learn-discrete/readme.md

 Grades will be based on:

-  * One assignment, designed to help you become familiar with different gradient estimators, such as REINFORCE, REBAR, MuProp,
+  * One assignment, designed to help you become familiar with unbiased gradient estimators, such as [REINFORCE](http://incompleteideas.net/sutton/williams-92.pdf) (also known as the score-function estimator) and [REBAR](https://arxiv.org/abs/1703.07370)
   * Class presentations
   * Project proposal
   * Project presentation